thomasborde94/holbertonschool-shell/basics/README.md

 3-listfiles diplays the current directory contents in a long format 4-listmorefiles displays hidden files using the long format 5-listfilesdigitonly diplays current directory content long format with hidden files and with user and group IDs displayed numerically
+6-firstdirectory creates the my_first_directory in the tmp directory